Guide to Basingstoke Festival

 For more information on getting to and around Basingstoke and Deane, visit our guide to getting around.
 AccessAble has produced an accessibility guide for arriving at Basingstoke train and bus stations.

-Whilst you are here
+While you are here

 Whether you are on your own or bringing the family you may be wondering, where can I park?
 Where can I eat?
 Or where can I find a toilet?!
 So we’ll try and answer these for you to help you out!

 There are a number of car parks in Basingstoke town centre.
-If you are enjoying performances at The Top of the Town the closest car parks include Joices Yard, Central Car Park and Castons Yard.
+If you are enjoying performances at the Top of the Town the closest car parks include Joices Yard, Central Car Park and Castons Yard.
 You will find disabled parking bays in all of these.
 If you have an electric vehicle then Feathers Yard is dedicated to electric vehicle parking only.
-Details of other electric charging places can be found here
+Details of other electric charging places can be found here.

 In need of toilets or baby change facilities?
 You’ll find plenty in Festival Place.
 Take a look at the centre map for details.
 You can find details of disabled toilets here and there are changing facilities near Basingstoke Discovery Centre.